biopython/biopython.github.io/wiki/Continuous_integration.md

 --------------------

 You will need to install buildbot on your system (\*ONLY\* the slave part).
-We strongly recommend version 0.8,1p1
+We strongly recommend version 0.8,1p1.
+Please see below more specific instructions for your operating system.

+You will also need git installed.

 After that you should contact the biopython development mailing list saying what you are willing to test (platform, python version,